AidanMJ25/Blog/README.md

 - Main site navigation is configured in `hugo.toml`.
 - RSS feeds are enabled for the home page, sections, and tag pages.
+- Markdown and `LLMS` output formats are configured in `hugo.toml`.
 - Raw HTML is allowed in Markdown via the Goldmark `unsafe` renderer setting.